nathanbraun/ltcwbb-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.5.0 (2021-06-22)
+Expanded visualization section to include scatter and line plots.

 ### v0.4.2 (2021-06-17)
 Fixed some scraping in book to match what was in the code (thanks Greg, Nick!)